 - Bad credit commercial mortgages.

-How Much Can I Borrow If I Have a Default on my Records?
+How Much Can I Borrow If I Have a Default?

 Typically mortgage lenders who are willing to lend to those with adverse credit history may have tighter affordability checks than high street lenders which may impact the total value of any mortgage offer.